edmondburnett/pint/README.md

 - Perhaps a prometheus exporter or something for Grafana homelab nerds
 - CLI args: updates from command line, exports etc
 - help/usage menu?
+- Rename project to something available on crates.io
 - On Halloween, water turns into blood (obviously)